mcharouk/aws/Certification/advanced_architecture.md

 * Configure trust relationship
 * create SAML assertions for authentication response

+# Secret Manager

+## Rotation strategy

+* Single user
+  * one user, one password.
+  * There is a short time period where db password changes and secret manager is not updated yet.
+  * Automatic retries will normally be enough to recover
+  * Fit to most common use cases
+* Alternating users
+  * two users are created.
+One previous, one current
+  * the secrets are updated alternatively.
+  * Less chance to have deny response because of password

+# S3

+* to activate Object Locking, a new bucket must be created

+# Aurora

+* Write forwarding
+  * secondary clusters **forward** SQL statements that perform write operations to the **primary cluster**.
+  * primary cluster updates the source and then propagates resulting changes back to all secondary AWS Regions.
+  * This way, the primary cluster is the source of truth and always has an up-to-date copy of all the data

 # Lambda

 * memory used and allocated is only available in lambda logs, not in metrics
+* Lambda burst concurrency is about 500-3000 requests per second (depending on the region).
+Make sure it's enough for your usage.
+  * If you receive 100 requests/sec, and the average duration of each invocation is 1s, then the nb of total exec env is 100.
+  * If you receive 100 requests/sec, and the average duration of each invocation is 500s, then the nb of total exec env is 50.

 # KMS